Molly Seidel: Early life and education

 Seidel grew up in Hartland, Wisconsin, and attended University Lake School.
 Molly won Gatorade National Female Cross Country Runner of the Year.
 She also was named Gatorade Wisconsin Female Cross Country Runner of the Year in 2011.
 Seidel won the 2011 national Foot Locker Cross Country Championships, breaking the tape in 17:22.
 Seidel won Wisconsin Interscholastic Athletic Association cross country, 1600m, and 3200m titles at the state meet all four years totaling 12 titles.
 Seidel earned New Balance Indoor Nationals mile and two-mile All-American honors in 2011.
 Seidel was invited to the Bupa Great Edinburgh International Challenge in Scotland where she placed third (15:16) in the 4K and was the first USA high school finisher.

 NCAA

 Seidel attended the University of Notre Dame and was the 2015 NCAA Division 1 national cross-country champion and the 2016 NCAA Division I national indoor track and field 3000 meters and 5000 meters champion.
-Seidel won 10,000 meters title at 2015 NCAA Division I Outdoor Track and Field Championships.
+Seidel won the 10,000 meters title at 2015 NCAA Division I Outdoor Track and Field Championships.
 Seidel was a six time Atlantic Coast Conference champion.
 She won the Honda Sports Award as the nation's top female cross country runner in 2016.